lyjeileen/Jungle/README.md

 - After the user places an order, the order details will be shown
 !["Order page"](https://github.com/lyjeileen/Jungle/blob/master/docs/Order%20page.png?raw=true)

-- Administrator can log in and add or delete products.
+- Administrator can login and add or delete products.
 Same can be done for adding or deleting categories of products.
 !["Admin product page"](https://github.com/lyjeileen/Jungle/blob/master/docs/Admin%20product%20page.png?raw=true)

 ## Database